 As if reducing the cost of running your air conditioning and creating a beautiful backyard retreat weren’t enough, there is another benefit of planting trees in your yard.
 Studies show that planting trees can increase property value in the Pacific Northwest.

-For example, a 2010 study by the Pacific Northwest Research Station of the U.S. Department of Agriculture revealed that “The presence of street trees increased the sale prices of houses in east Portland neighborhoods by an average of $8,870 and reduced time on the market by an average of 1.7 days.”
+For example, a 2010 study by the Pacific Northwest Research Station of the U.S. Department of Agriculture revealed that the presence of street trees increased the sale prices of properties in east Portland neighborhoods by an average of $8,870 and reduced time on the market by an average of 1.7 days.